Wanting to know on how to solve shared Mailbox showing as a Mail User? You are in the right place.

 - Type “Get-RemoteMailbox emailaddress“

-- Make sure the shared mailbox recipient type details should reflect Remote Shared Mailbox.
+- Make sure the shared mailbox recipient type details should reflect as a Remote Shared Mailbox.

 - Now, check the affected account recipient type details in Microsoft 365.

 - To check, connect to Exchange Online PowerShell -> Type the command.

 Get-Recipient “emailaddress” | fl recipientt*

 - As you can see, the mailbox shows as a MailUser in Exchange online but not as a SharedMailbox.

 In order to fix the error, assign the Exchange Online license to the affected mailbox so that the mail user object will become as a user mailbox in Microsoft 365.
 Yes, our end goal is to have the shared mailbox but we are going to do something to achieve the goal.

 Note: You will get an error while issuing the license if there any email address conflicts with other objects.